MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 In AD/LDAP and AAD, security groups are used to collect user accounts, computer accounts, and other groups into manageable units.
 Working with groups instead of with individual users helps simplify network maintenance and administration.
 Your organization might have groups like "Admin", "Engineering", "Level3", and so on.
 And, users might belong to more than one group.
 You can leverage the AD groups you have already defined in your organization to assign a collection of users to roles for web services.

-In R Server, the administrator can assign one or more Active Directory groups to either the "Owner" or "Contributor" roles or both.
+In Machine Learning Server, the administrator can assign one or more Active Directory groups to one or more of the following roles: "Owner", "Contributor", and "Reader".
 Roles give specific permissions related to deploying and interacting with web services:
-+ `Owner`: users assigned to this role can manage any service.
++ `Owner`: users assigned to this role can manage any service and call any API, including centralized configuration APIs.

-+ `Contributor`: users assigned to this role can publish and manage their services.
-They cannot manage the services of others.
++ `Contributor`: users assigned to this role can publish/deploy a service and manage that service.
+They can also call most APIs.
+They cannot, however, access the centralized configuration APIs, nor can they manage the services of others.

++ `Reader`:
+    + In Machine Learning Server 9.2+, users assigned to this role can list and consume any web service as well as call most other APIs.
+They cannot, however, access the centralized configuration APIs, nor the publish/deploy/update/delete APIs.

-+ `Reader`: a catchall role implicitly given to any authenticated user that is not assigned another role.
+    + In R Server 9.1, this is a catchall role implicitly given to any authenticated user that is not assigned another role.
 It is never explicitly declared.
 See next table.
 These users can only list and consume services.

 A user can belong to multiple groups, and therefore it is possible to be assigned multiple roles and all of their permissions.